manavshrivastavagit/AnyReminder-ChromeExtension/README.md

 # AnyReminder-ChromeExtension
-This is a Any Reminder Extension for Google Chrome
+This is a Any Reminder Extension for Google Chrome.